 Intelligent Lighting Systems in Commercial Facilities

 Intelligent LED lightings are transforming the energy footprint of industrial facilities.
 Reports from the U.S. Department of Energy state that lighting consumes 29% of the electricity produced in the country.
-In addition, traditional lighting used in industrial facilities makes use of 38% of the energy in a typical warehouse, and 15% of the energy in a refrigerated warehouse.
+In addition, traditional lighting used in industrial facilities makes use of 38% of the energy in a typical warehouse and 15% of the energy in a refrigerated warehouse.
 However, the use of an intelligent lighting system in industries reduces lighting energy use by up to 90%.
 Hence, the intelligent system delivers unmatched savings and complete flexibility.

 Warehouses are one of the most important, expensive, and challenging environments for lighting.
 Most warehouse lighting is wasted, as the lights are left on all the time, thereby increasing costs without improving safety or productivity.
 It was estimated that an average warehouse spends around $1 per square foot, per year on lighting energy and maintenance.
 By reducing unused lighting, and switching to more efficient, intelligent LED technologies, facilities across the globe can achieve energy savings, and protect their organizations from rising energy prices.
-These intelligent LED technologies monitor the warehouse during the day, and turn off or dim the lights, saving significant amount of energy and money.
+These intelligent LED technologies monitor the warehouse during the day, and turn off or dim the lights, saving a significant amount of energy and money.

 On the other hand, as manufacturers seek lighting alternatives, a large number of manufacturing facilities are being upgraded with intelligent LED lightings, which maximize energy efficiency and provide light when required.
 Similarly, cold storage facilities require high-quality light in aisles when the operators are present.
-At the same time, leaving lights on all the day could add heat to the chilled environment.
+At the same time, leaving lights on all day could add heat to the chilled environment.
 Hence, intelligent lighting systems are the best alternative for cold storage lighting.

-Intelligent lighting systems are capable of detecting variations in the facilities, and compensating for those variations.
+Intelligent lighting systems are capable of detecting variations in the facilities and compensating for those variations.
 Daylight equalization systems, or daylight compensation systems, enable the automatic adjusting of the brightness of lights, for providing a comfortable and energy-efficient environment.
 The unique dimming characteristic of intelligent lights saves energy by dimming the lighting down to 7% of the brightness.
 Motion sensors with intelligent lighting also ensure that lights are only used when required, thereby reducing electricity wastage.
 In addition, the intelligent lighting system allows a user to easily customize the systems for optimum performance.
-Hence, intelligent lighting systems are greener, cheaper and more flexible, which makes them the future of lighting.
+Hence, intelligent lighting systems are greener, cheaper, and more flexible, which makes them the future of lighting.

 However, low levels of product awareness, in addition to the initial costs associated with the components, installation, and design of intelligent lighting systems are limiting their entry into new markets.